hheinzer/ccfd/README.md

 - `make`
 - `gcc`
 - `gmsh` (optional, for mesh generation)
-- `paraview` (optional, for postprocessing of the results)
+- `paraview` (optional, for post-processing the results)
-- `gnuplot` (optioanl, for displaying calculation residuals)
+- `gnuplot` (optional, for displaying calculation residuals)

 #### Build

-First make sure that all neccessary dependencies are all installed.
+First make sure that all necessary dependencies are all installed.
 These can usually be obtained through your distributions package manager, on Arch based systems the following command should suffice
 ```
 # pacman -S git base-devel
 ```
 For an Ubuntu like system the following command should do the trick
 ```
 # apt-get install git build-essential
 ```

 Next, navigate to the directory where you want to keep `ccfd` files and clone the git repository